Low Key Photography Allows You to Develop a Personal Photographic Language

-I advise you to privilege the spot mode.
+I advise you to utilize the spot mode.
 Many cameras allow you to use this mode either on the focus area or on an area in the center of the image.
 Consult the technical brochure of your camera to know the options.
 In any case, the spot measurement of the light is carried out on approximately 5% of the totality of the photo.

-If you measure the light on the subject that is illuminated and the general tone of your scene is dark, you will get a part of the image well exposed and everything else will be dark.
+If you measure the light on the subject that is illuminated and the general tone of your scene is dark, you will receive a part of the image well exposed while everything else will be dark.
 This is exactly what you want.
 If you measure the light over the whole picture with the matrix mode, you will get an average.
 Your scene will not be contrasted properly.

-Never forget that for a low-key photo, you need to increase contrasts and dark shadows.
+Never forget that for a low key photo, you need to increase contrasts and dark shadows.
 They are your best allies.

-Tip #5: Avoid Too High Sensitivity
+Tip #5: Avoid Using Too High of a Sensitivity

 When you photograph a scene with dark tones and if your light conditions are weak, you will need to increase the sensitivity of your camera.
 You will create noise.
-Even if you can reduce it with a noise canceller during development, the ideal is to limit it as much as possible when shooting to preserve details.
+Even if you can reduce it with a noise canceller during development, the idea is to limit it as much as possible when shooting to preserve details.

 Indeed, the noise reduction of a photo causes the loss of detail.

 That is why I advise you to use a tripod for your photos.
 Even if your shutter speeds are low, you will be well stabilized.
 You will not need to increase the sensitivity.